Over the last five years, we’ve seen an explosion in excellent data storytelling.

 But this doesn’t tell the full story.
 Even with lower barriers to entry, data storytelling still needs to make business sense for your organisation.
 Your content team should only invest in data storytelling if it helps your organisation — whether it's a media company, brand, government agency, university, or NGO — achieve its strategic objectives.

-Here are three reasons organisations should invest in data storytelling:
+Here are four reasons organisations should invest in data storytelling:

 - Data storytelling is good for branding.
 Increasingly, content teams are realising the brand benefits of publishing high-quality content, including longer content that makes use of attention-grabbing visual assets such as data visualisations.
 Data storytelling will help you build a reputation for expertise, which will cement the value of your brand.